To our loyal fans,

 - Trey Lewis – learning to play more at the point guard position.
 Strong and aggressive and has a great stroke.
 We are so lucky to have him on our team.
 Like Donovan, just a joy to coach.

 - Damion Lee – explosive scorer.
 Doing it all for us in practice.
-Rebounding, passing and his quick release reminds me of a player I coached named Ron Mercer.
+Rebounding, passing and his quick release remind me of a player I coached named Ron Mercer.
 Another young man with an incredible attitude.

 - Deng Adel – Wow!!
 So much potential with such an eagerness to learn.
 Explosive athlete who gets better and better.
 Probably will start at the wing.